Drama at King's

 - Understanding cultural change and difference

 - Developing a variety of physical conceptual skills in relationship to the practice of Drama and theatrical art

 A curriculum which values and encourages creative abilities and individual insights will develop inquiring minds and a capacity to respond flexibly to a rapidly changing world.

-In addition, the school is fortunate to have the facility of a large stage with good technical provision, both in terms of equipment and a skilled Technical Society who support the Department for both teaching and co-curricular activity.
-The Technical Society is led by Karen Hebden who trained at RADA.
-Karen also coordinates pupils entering for the LAMDA qualification at King’s Rochester and has directed many highly successful productions herself.
-King’s also has a designated studio space in Vines Hall, a former church.
+King's is fortunate to have the facility of a large stage with good technical provision, both in terms of equipment and a skilled Theatre Production Group who support the Department for both teaching and co-curricular activity.
+The Theatre Production Team is led by Karen Hebden who trained at RADA.
+Karen also coordinates pupils entering for the LAMDA qualification at King’s Rochester and has directed many highly successful productions herself including most recently; Titanic and Into the Woods.